 Representation of a structure of the sentence is rendered in a form of a dependency tree, the nodes of which correspond to the tokens (words and punctuation) that form the sentence.
-The type of dependency (subject, object, adverbial, complement, attribute, etc.) is represented by a node attribute called an "analytical function" (afun for short; the most frequent values of this attribute are listed in Table 4).
+The type of dependency (subject, object, adverbial, complement, attribute, etc.) is represented by a node attribute called an "analytical function" (afun for short; the most frequent values of this attribute are listed in Table 6; see also Figure 3 for a full example of annotated sentence).